Chambers and Partners 2023

 4. Fatal Accident cases including high value or complicated financial as well as lost parental services claims, accident reconstruction evidence and representation at Inquests with expertise in coronial law.

 6. Fundamental Dishonesty concerning TBI, serious orthopaedic and psychiatric injury where there is a dispute over the honesty of the claim advanced usually involving surveillance and social media evidence but also including false accounting claims.
-Increasingly Matthew is instructed in cases where there is a dispute concerning the circumstances of the accident leading to allegations that the entire claim is fundamentally dishonest.
+Matthew is sometimes instructed in cases where there is a significant dispute concerning the circumstances of the accident, leading to allegations that the entire claim is fundamentally dishonest.

 - Lewin v Gray [2023] EWHC 112 (KB) - Acted for a Claimant builder who suffered a spinal cord injury when he fell through a fragile roof undertaking construction work on a barn.
 The claim centred around arguments over whether the Defendant, farmer client, owed a duty of care in negligence equivalent to the duty of care imposed upon him by the criminal law under the CDM Regulations 2015, Section 4.
 See https://www.bailii.org/ew/cases/EWHC/KB/2023/112.html